hamza-latif/MSTAR_tensorflow/README.md

 https://www.sdms.afrl.af.mil/index.php?collection=mstar&page=mixed.

 Our base will be the paper *Deep convolutional neural networks for ATR from SAR imagery*(Morgan), where they claim to achieve an overall 92.3% classification accuracy for the ten class problem.

+We will explore a few number of different convolutional network configurations and also residual networks.